 - Text area: Click on the text area to highlight it and begin typing.
-The placeholder text will be replaced with whatever you type.
-When you reach the end of the page, Pages will continue on the next page. - Text box or table cell: Sometimes text will appear in a text box or a table to preserve formatting.
+The placeholder text will be replaced with whatever you type. - Text box or table cell: Sometimes text will appear in a text box or a table to preserve formatting.
 In that case, you have to click once on the text box or table cell to select it and then double-click to select the text inside of it.
 As you begin typing, the placeholder text will be replaced.